jtrudell/smoke-alarm-portal/INSTALL.md

 5. Set up the live config files.
 Note that there are multiple files to be edited here.

   1. Do `cp config.js.tmpl config.js`.
 For dev, don't edit the file `config.js`, just leave the placeholders intact and go to step 2.
-For non-dev,n edit the `config.js` file:
+For non-dev, edit the `config.js` file:

         * Update `exports.companyName`,
         `exports.projectName`, `exports.signupEnabled`,`exports.systemEmail`, and